 There are three types of withdrawal management:

-- A person may stay in a withdrawal management centre.
-This is a special facility where the person receives more intensive care
+A person may stay in a withdrawal management centre.
+This is a special facility where the person receives more intensive care and supervision.

 It is important to acknowledge and discuss the relapse.
 Relapse can be used as: